 Yet, it’s working for me.
 I have the best energy and digestion of my life, and my body composition has been steadily improving, despite only working out once or twice a week.
 (I’m not losing or gaining any weight, but I’m putting on muscle, so it has to be coming from somewhere.
 I’m guessing it’s from visceral fat, which would also explain why I’m fitting into my pants better).

-Looking back, there's been a steady progression:
+Looking back, was a natural progression:

 It took my body about two months to really adjust to the zero-carb, plant-free way of eating, but now that I’ve shifted over, plants don’t really look like food any more.
 The only downside is the social cost.
 There’s not really much for me at most restaurants.
 And anyone that hears what I’m doing either gets really concerned for my health, or they look at me like I’ve got five arms.